dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 </File>

 It's best practice to evaluate a behavior flag as few times as possible.
 This will make it easier to remove once the behavior change has matured.

-As a result, it tends to be easier to evaluate the flag earlier in logic flow, then take either the old path or the new path.
-While this may create some duplication in code, using behavior flags in this way provides a safer way to implement a change which we are already admitting is risky or even breaking in nature.
+As a result, evaluating the flag earlier in the logic flow is easier.
+Then, take either the old or the new path.
+While this may create some duplication in code, using behavior flags in this way provides a safer way to implement a change, which we are already admitting is risky or even breaking in nature.

 ### Other files